AdaCore/why3/doc/whyml.rst

         end

 The assertion in the exception handler is a cut for SMT solvers.
-This first part of the solution is given in :numref:`fig.NQueens1`.
+This first part of the solution is given below.

 .. code-block:: whyml

     module NQueens
-      use import int.Int
+      use int.Int
-      use import array.Array
+      use array.Array

       predicate consistent_row (board: array int) (pos: int) (q: int) = board[q] <> board[pos] /\